Frequently Asked Questions

 Who is behind the Challenge?

-The CleanTech Challenge is a student competition jointly hosted by London Business School and University College London, and powered by Gore Street Capital, where students compete in cross-functional teams combining technical and business skills.
+The CleanTech Challenge is a student competition jointly hosted by London Business School and , and powered by Gore Street Capital and Sky, where students compete in cross-functional teams combining technical and business skills.
 The objective of the Challenge is to identify and reward innovative clean technology ideas that have been taken from a concept phase to a stage in which they would ideally attract Series A funding or otherwise be self-sustainable.

 Who can participate in the Challenge?

 We do accept ideas that have been developed in collaboration with individuals who are not students (or no longer students).
-However, each team that competes in the Challenge must have a member who is a currently enrolled student.
+However, at least 50% of each team that competes must be currently enrolled students.
 We allow — and encourage — participants to seek external input into the development of their ideas, as the aim of the competition is to help students further develop and refine their ideas.

 How is the Challenge different from other business case competitions?